Huerte/Gitomation/Inspirational_Quote.md

 ### "We can either add to our character each day, or we can fritter away our energies in distractions." - Ming-Dao Deng
 ### "A man with outward courage dares to die: a man with inner courage dares to live." - Lao Tzu
 ### "There is no truth.
 There is only perception." - Gustave Flaubert
+### "The most wasted day of all is that on which we have not laughed." - Nicolas Chamfort